mraible/mongock-docs/site/faq/faq.md

 No, even if you use a more updated version of Spring Data.
 You just use Spring MongoTemplate for now on.

 ## What's the difference between undo and rollback?
-**Rollback** is the act of reverting a change when it fails at execution time.
+**Rollback** is the act of reverting a change after failing at execution time.
 On the other hand **undo** is the act of reverting a change some time after being successfully executed.